mcdemarco/the-new-kitchen-cookbook/meat/briskette.md

 9. Bake 1 hour.
 10. Turn beef over and bake 1 more hour.
 11. For a large brisket, flip again, add carrots, and bake 45 more minutes.
+12. Check near the end of cooking time.
+If the liquid is low, slice and submerge the slices for the remaining cooking time.
+13. Optionally cool before slicing.

+You can make it the day before serving and reheat up to an hour in the oven at 300°.
+Reduce the pan size if possible, or slice and submerge the slices.

 ## Variants